 A wonderful tool that I found so very helpful is The Journey by Brandon Bays.
 This is not a new book or meditation but it is a highly effective and easy method for self-exploration and real inner healing if you are unsure of where to start.

 Brandon Bays created this process of shadow work through healing the inner child herself.
-Using it to heal her own stomach cancer.
-After having a tumor the size of a basketball, she was able to heal those traumas within, which in turn healed her physical body as well.
+Using it to heal her own stomach cancer in just 6 weeks without the use of drugs or surgery!
+After having a tumour the size of a basketball in her abdomen, she was able to heal those traumas within, which in turn healed her physical body as well.